About the Grove of the Greenwood

 - A commitment to Study: To honor the past and the path that has shaped us

-- A commitment to Hospitality: To honor the community and Land it shares
+- A commitment to Hospitality: To honor the community and the Land it shares

 Within this simple framework of shared values, FoDLA does not engage in passing judgment on matters of metaphysics.
 How each member of the fellowship conceives of the deities, the Otherworlds, and indeed the ultimate nature of the Cosmos, is a matter for the individual alone-guided by the commitment to study.
 FoDLA advocates for tolerance of diverse beliefs within a bond of shared values and a set of basic worship practices.